CMMC Readiness

 Who This Is For

-Small and mid size contractors with no internal security team
+Small or mid-size contractors without an internal security team

 Most DIB companies are small.
-They do not have a CISO or a dedicated compliance person.
-You need someone who has done this before without the cost of a full time hire.
+They do not have a CISO or dedicated compliance person.
+You need someone who has done this without the cost of a full-time hire.

-You just got a contract modification or a new solicitation with CMMC language in it.
-You need to understand what that actually means for your environment and how long it will take to get there.
+You just received a contract modification or new solicitation with CMMC language.
+You need to understand what that means for your environment and timeline.

 Know where you stand before your C3PAO does